 The full-blown top creates the necessary space where the bears would find no level of support to stop the drop.
 The last stage of a trend has been always more volatile.
 When combined with the reversal shooting star pattern, it makes for a killer trading strategy.

-In this regard, when the price reaches the portion where the prevailing uptrend was moving slow we take profits.
-That’s where the price will find some hostility to advance further on the downside so we want to clear out our position when that happens.
+In this regard when the price reaches the portion where the prevailing uptrend was moving slow, we take profits.
+That’s where the price will find some hostility to advance further on the downside.
+We want to clear out our position when that happens.